vfishv/Boost-for-Android/README.md

   *__Issues__:*
   - If you are using ndk 18 and boost <= 1.68.0, you may have to modify the boost source code according to [this](https://github.com/boostorg/asio/pull/91).
 Boost (<= 1.68.0) doesn't support clang 7 which is the default compiler with ndk 18.
 This workaround should solve the problem until boost adds support for clang 7, which it seems to have done in 1.69.0.
-  - There seems to be a bug in boost 1.70.0.
-Workaround here: https://github.com/boostorg/boost/issues/258
+  - There seems to be a bug in boost 1.71.0.
+Workaround [here](https://github.com/boostorg/build/issues/385)